I didn't officially record or publish any goals for 2019, so these are based on memory and hindsight - which means I accomplished most of them. Yay!

 Get a new job ✅

 This was a goal that had rolled over from 2018.
 With my wife starting medical school soon (a.k.a. this year), I was hoping to find a more remote-friendly company.
 I wanted to be free to easily move to wherever her school of choice would be.
 In February, I landed an interview at Walmart Labs and got a position on my first fully-remote team.
-I'm less than a year in, but enjoying it!
+I'm less than a year in and enjoying it!

 Read books ✅